StellarTeshiBlank/monty/README.md

+# Goal:
-# The Goal of this project is to create an interpreter for Monty ByteCodes Files
+This project is to create an interpreter for Monty ByteCodes Files

 ## Monty ByteCode Files
 * The Monty byte codes usually have the .m extension.